RHPS Official Fan Site! - www.RockyHorror.com The Ultimate Rocky Horror Links Page

 Q. ROCKY HORROR doesn't play in my town.
 How do I get a local theater to play it?

 A. A theater is a business.
 You must show them that there is a demand for the picture.
 Start a campaign; write letters, make phone calls, and most important, get a petition going (there is strength in numbers).
 Do this in a mature way, show responsibility.
 Maybe you and your friends can meet with a theater owner or manager and discuss how you can help bring in business (form a cast, do local publicity, help with show and security).
 If you do get a sizeable petition, pass on a copy to us and we'll see what we can do.
-The Fan Club has a proposed outline for approaching theater owners.
+The Fan Club also has an outline for making your own proposal to approach theater owners.

 Q. We want to have a one-time, public showing of ROCKY HORROR at our theater/school/club.
 How do we get the rights to show it?